 Sex offenders are to register with the law enforcement municipality in which they reside.
 The main registering agencies in Harris County are Houston Police Department (juvenile victims) 713-731-5890, HPD (adult victims) 713-308-1190, Harris County Sheriff Department 713-967-5703, Pasadena Police Department at 713-475-7807.
 If you live in an unincorporated are of the county, you are to register with the sheriff's department.

 See the Office Locations

 portion of this site for a complete listing of all office hours and phone numbers.

 For proof of your high school diploma, contact the school district you graduated from and request a copy of your transcripts.
 GED information for the state of Texas is available on line at this link: http://tea.texas.gov/TxCHSE.html

 .
 This only applies if you got the GED in Texas.

-- Credit/Debit Cards (accepted at all locations and online)
+Credit and Debit Cards are accepted at all locations and online.

-· Money Order or Cashier’s check (accepted at all locations and by U.S. Mail)
+Money Orders or Cashier’s check are accepted at all locations and by U.S. Mail.

 Payments can be mailed to: